pingcap/docs/transaction-overview.md

 ## Autocommit

-As part of MySQL compatibility, TiDB supports the ability to _autocommit_ a statement immediately following its execution.
+As required for MySQL compatibility, TiDB will by default _autocommit_ statements immediately following their execution.

 For example: